vlfeat/matconvnet/doc/site/docs/about.md

 <a name='changes'></a>
 # Changes

+-   1.0-beta17 (November 2015).
+    * Mac OS X 10.11 support.
+Since setting `LD_LIBRARY_PATH` is not supported under this OS due to security reasons, now MatConvNet binaries hardcodes the location of the CUDA/cuDNN libraries as needed.
+This also simplifies starting up MATLAB.
 -   1.0-beta16 (October 2015).
 Adds
     VGG-Face as a pretrained model.
 Bugfixes.
 -   1.0-beta15 (September 2015).
 Supports for new `DagNN` blocks and